asia272/weather-app/README.md

 - Structuring a project for **hackathon-ready deployment on Vercel**.
 - Creating **individual skeleton components for each main UI component** and rendering them conditionally while waiting for API data.

+- Using reverse geocoding to auto-detect the user’s location.

+- Applying debounce to optimize performance of search suggestions.

+- Implementing keyboard navigation (↑ ↓ Enter Escape) for search suggestion dropdown.
 ---
 ### Continued development
 - Add **geolocation support** (auto-detect user’s location).